jiayuasu/CSE512-Project-Phase2-Template/README.md

 ```
 ### 5. Run your code on Apache Spark using "spark-submit"

-If you are using this Scala template, note that:
+If you are using the Scala template, note that:

 1. You **only have to replace the logic** (currently is "true") in all User Defined Function and then submit it using "spark-submit".
 2. Y may need to change the master IP address (currently is "local[*]" which means run in local mode and use all local cores)
 3. You may need to change input file path/format and DataFrame API in order to load data from HDFS.

+## Deadline

 ## How to debug your code in IDE

-If you are using this Scala template
+If you are using the Scala template

 1. Use IntelliJ Idea with Scala plug-in or any other Scala IDE.
 2. Replace the logic of User Defined Functions (ST\_Contains, ST\_Within) in SparkSQLExample.scala.
 3. In some cases, you may need to go to "build.sbt" file and change ```% "provided"``` to ```% "compile"``` in order to debug your code in IDE
 4. Run your code in IDE

-You can also use Java.
-But you must complete all the required tasks.

 ## How to submit your code to Spark
-If you are using this Scala template
+If you are using the Scala template

 1. Go to project root folder
 2. Run ```sbt assembly```